-The brochure entitled Muscle and other soft tissue tumors contains comprehensive information on this disease.
+The brochure Low-grade glioma contains comprehensive information about this disease.
+Please note this brochure is currently only available in Dutch.
 The most important information is provided below.

 Chance of recovery

-Children with a rhabdomyosarcoma are treated in the solid tumors department.
+Children and adolescents with a low-grade glioma are treated in the neuro-oncology department.